Sports Study Music Kids Site and Search Games Movies Fun Kids

 Screw

 A screw is a special kind of inclined plane.
 It's basically an inclined plane wrapped around a pole.
-Screws can be used to lift things or hold them together.
+Screws can be used to lift things or to hold them together.

 Examples of the screw simple machine include swivel chairs, jar lids, and, of course, screws.